 In many African countries, the justice system is biased, dysfunctional or corrupt with a poorly functioning justice system.
 These countries have far greater problems than us.

-Integration in the 21st century
+Integration in the 21st Century

 So this question of integration still posed in the 21st century is the liberal intellectual, cultural question of and how we integrate and live together.

-I should write some provocative text to pique their interest.
+I should write something provocative to pique their interest.
 Something like: Are you a racist?
-Would you be prepared to participate in a questionnaire about how you feel about people from other communities?
+Would you be participate in a questionnaire about how you feel about other communities?
 What is your motivation for voting Brexit?
 What do you think about immigration?
 Do you believe that immigrants take your jobs?

 I genuinely don’t know why people are racist, xenophobic, or violent.
 Where does it come from?
 Can damaged childhoods explain it all?
 Or is that just patronising?
 Should I keep an open mind as to their reasoning?
 Is it possible for me to ask open questions without becoming angry, without explaining things for them?
 Could I listen and hear what they have to say without judgement?